Port of Los Angeles: Shipping

 The most-imported types of goods in the 2019 calendar year were, in order: furniture (579,405), automobile parts (340,546), apparel (312,655), and electronic products (209,622).

 The port is served by the Pacific Harbor Line (PHL) railroad.
 From the PHL, intermodal railroad cars go north to Los Angeles via the Alameda Corridor.

 In 2011, no American port could handle ships of the PS-class Emma Mærsk and the future Maersk Triple E class size, the latter of which needs cranes reaching 23 rows.
 In 2012, the port and the U.S. Army Corps of Engineers deepened the port's main navigational channel to 53 feet, which is deep enough to accommodate the draft of the world's biggest container ships.
 However, Maersk had no plans in 2014 to bring those ships to America.
+In 2024 the port received 3 cranes capable of servicing ships up to 18,000 TEU.

-Los Angeles and Long Beach ports are some of the least efficient in the world, according to a ranking by the World Bank and IHS Markit.
+Los Angeles and Long Beach ports were some of the least efficient in the world, according to a 2022 ranking by the World Bank and IHS Markit.